iTzMarsi/MathTrainer3000/README.md

 Level up your Math Skills!!!

 --- This is a DOTNET project.
 If you can't do anything with this information, ignore it, some people will understand :)
+--- You may be running into some errors, due to this DotNet stuff.
+I haven't had the chance to try the code on another machine so you're experience is needed.
+Inform me if you
+--- find any errors.
+As I said, Discord is the way to contact me. :D

 You want to refresh your math skills and get a little Training in Addition, Substraction, Multiplication and Division?